r0otc0de/GoogleRDP/README.md

 ! chmod +x main.sh
 ! ./main.sh
 ```
-Then Just do what it asked for
+Then Just do what it asked for and BOOM!!
+You get your free google RDP

 Thank You

-# For help
+# For help or contract

 You can contract me in [Facebook](https://www.facebook.com/0x4R7HUR) or in [Twitter](https://twitter.com/0xAr7hur)